 fish in foil with asparagus and zucchini, topped with red grape tomatoes and red onion slices.
 Garnished with fresh cilantro and lemon slice.
 Wood board

-How long should you cook fish in the oven?
+How long should you cook fish in foil in the oven?

 15-20 minutes depending on the type and thickness of the fish.
 Some meaty fish will require longer cooking time while a thin tilapia may only take up to 15 minutes to fully cook.